ilifu/ilifu_user_docs/docs/tech_docs/software_environments.md

 Virtual envrionments can also be used as Jupyter kernels.
 This is useful if you have a python configuration not already available on the cluster that you wish to develop in or test in a Jupyter session.

-Once a virtual environment is activated, you must install the IPython package.
-You can run the following commmand to install the `IPython` kernel for it
+Once a virtual environment is activated, you must install the `IPython` package.
+You can then run the following commmand to install the `IPython` kernel for it

 ```bash
 (virtualenv)$ ipython kernel install --name "my_python_kernel" --user